thingsdb/ThingsDocs/v1/content/collection-api/set.md

 Argument | Type | Description
 -------- | ---- | -----------
-array_or_things | array/things (optional) | Optional array or things to initialize the set.
+array_or_things | array/set/things (optional) | Optional array or things to initialize the set.
+If the argument is already a *set*, the return value will be the same *set*.

 ### Return value

-A new set.
+A new set *(Unless the given argument was a set, then no conversion takes place and the given set will be the return value)*.

 ### Example